'Local identity' stabbed with screwdriver near LynnMall

 An officer investigating the assault could be seen taking a swab from the road.

-Police have blocked two lanes on Great North Rd near the park.
+Police initially blocked two lanes on Great North Rd near the park but cordons have now been removed.

 “Police were called to a disorder incident on Great North Rd in New Lynn about 1.30pm,” police said in a statement.